GDKsoftware/win32diskimager/README.txt

 Image Writer for Microsoft Windows
-Release 0.9 - Unnamed Edition
+Release 0.9.5 - Unnamed Edition 2: The oddly released sequel
 ======
 About:
 ======
-This utility is used to write img files to SD and USB cards.
+This utility is used to write img files to SD and USB memory devices.
 Simply run the utility, point it at your img, and then select the removable device to write to.